dtuzi123/ORVAE/README.md

-# Lifelong Variational Autoencoder via Online Adversarial Expansion Strategy
+# Learning Dynamic Latent Spaces for Lifelong Generative Modelling

 >📋 This is the implementation of Learning Dynamic Latent Spaces for Lifelong Generative Modelling